captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## MEDIUM ALISON:
-Yeah, we stopped at a diner on the way.
+Yeah, we stopped at a diner on our way here.
 But you should go ahead and eat.

 ---

 ## HELEN:
-No, I’m fine.
+I’m fine.
 I might have a glass of wine though.

----

 Would either of you like a glass of wine?

 ---

+template: 2col
+## JOAN:
+Oh, no that’s okay, Mrs. Bechdel.

 ## MEDIUM ALISON:
+Uh…

+---

+## JOAN:
+Uh...
+Maybe you two would like a chance to talk?

+---

+template: 2col
+## MEDIUM ALISON:
 Huh?

----

 ## HELEN:
 Oh.